-For a more complete explanation of the state of Utah's program for Oil and Gas Development and Sage-grouse conservation, please refer to the Utah Conservation Strategies document entitled, "Oil and Gas Development" in Exhibit D.
+For a more complete explanation of the State of Utah's program for Oil and Gas Development and Sagegrouse conservation, please refer to the Utah Conservation Strategies document entitled, "Oil and Gas Development" in Exhibit D.

-Utah Conservation Strategies for Low Density Development in Sage-grouse Management Areas: Overview
+Low-density Development in Sage-grouse Management Areas

-Only three Sage-grouse Management Areas (SGMAs) in the state of Utah are projected to have more than 1,000 acres of new development by the year 2030.
-A detailed analysis of acreage projected to be developed within these SGMAs illustrate that only the Rich-Morgan-Summit SGMA has more than 200 acres of expected conflict within nesting-brood rearing habitats.
-The conclusion is that low density development (sometimes referred to as exurban development) is not a threat to Sage-grouse populations in the state of Utah.
-Millions of dollars available through state, private and federal funding sources are available to protect the interests of private landowners, incentivize protection of lands that are important to Utah's rural communities, sage-grouse populations and to resolve imminent development threats in areas of priority habitat.
-Localized impacts in the Rich-Morgan-Summit and other SGMAs will be addressed through processes explained in Utah's Sage-Grouse Conservation Plan.
+Only three Sage-grouse Management Areas (SGMAs) in the State of Utah are projected to have more than 1,000 acres of new development by the year 2030.

+A detailed analysis of acreage projected to be developed within these SGMAs illustrate that only the Rich-Morgan-Summit SGMA has more than 200 acres of expected conflict within nestingbrood rearing habitats.
+The conclusion is that low-density development (sometimes referred to as exurban development) is not a threat to Sage-grouse populations in the State of Utah.
+Millions of dollars are available through state, private and federal funding sources to protect the interests of private landowners, incentivize protection of lands that are important to Utah's rural communities, Sage-grouse populations and to resolve imminent development threats in areas of priority habitat.
+Localized impacts in the Rich-Morgan-Summit and other SGMAs will be addressed through processes explained in Utah's Sage-grouse Conservation Plan.